 - A few capers and olives (optional)

-Cut the tomato and season with salt, pepper and oregano and mix.
-Spread the tomato mixture over the dakos and add the crumbled cheese on top.
+- Spread the tomato mixture over the dakos and add the crumbled cheese on top.

 - Finally top with the olive oil and sprinkle with more oregano.